openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 ### Interaction with other Services

-- Dispatcher Service: Emits events for dispatcher service in order to enable the hub and spoke archticture (See: [update propagation](https://openintegrationhub.github.io/docs/1%20-%20BasicConcepts/updatePropagation.html)).
+- Dispatcher Service: Emits events for dispatcher service in order to enable the hub and spoke architecture (See: [update propagation](https://openintegrationhub.github.io/docs/1%20-%20BasicConcepts/updatePropagation.html)).

 - SDF Adapter: Receives events from SDF Adapter in order to create or update oihDataRecords (See: [update propagation](https://openintegrationhub.github.io/docs/1%20-%20BasicConcepts/updatePropagation.html)).